Feeding Your Lawn in the Fall

 Never a Bad Time to Fight Weeds

 Fall is also a great time to treat for perennial weeds.
 These undesirable plants are weakened this time of year and hitting them with some organic weed killer will ensure that they won’t be around in the Spring.
-We like pet and kid-safe Burnout (which uses clove oil and lemon juice) and Weed Beater-Fe (iron-based).
-They are both available in our shop.
+We like pet and kid-safe Burnout (which uses clove oil and lemon juice) and Captain Jack's Lawnweed Brew (iron-based).
+They are both available in our online store.
 We are also happy to provide Natural Weed Buster Treatments if we are in your area.
 Additionally, we usually see people still mowing into November.
 Lawn maintenance continues when the temperatures dip and you need to wear a coat!